 A teaser is similar to a traditional parlay where the bettor can select multiple teams or totals.
 However, there are no moneylines allowed with a teaser.
 Unlike a parlay, the bettor may move each point spread or total plus or minus a certain number of points.
 The additional points on the spread or total make these bets easier to win and thus they pay less than a traditional parlay.

 Teaser bets can change the point spreads or totals anywhere from six to 10 points.
 However, each leg of the teaser must use the same number of points.
 Those legs of the teaser may go in different directions.

-- For example, the New England Patriots -7 can be teased down six points to -1.
-Meanwhile, the Cleveland Browns can be teased up six points from +4 to +10 points.
+- For example, the Kansas City Chiefs -7 can be teased down six points to -1.
+Meanwhile, the Houston Texans can be teased up six points from +4 to +10 points.

 Much like a traditional parlay, the more teams involved with a teaser the better the payoff.
 Again, different sportsbooks have different odds and rules so they might have different payouts and teaser options available to bet.

 The more popular way to bet parlays in casinos today seems to be with a Parlay Card.
 These are the long narrow cards where bettors fill in the numbered circle of the side or point spread they want to include in their bet.
 Once the teams and totals are chosen the bettor simply presents the filled in portion on the card to the ticket writer in the sportsbook along with how much they’d like to wager.